 - Performance: will your super-fast internet speeds be affected?

 - Entertainment: will the best VPN for Portugal let you access geo-restricted or blacklisted content?

 Our ranking, starting from the best VPN for Portugal, is as follows.

 Surfshark VPN has come up in a short period and risen through the ranks quickly enough to already be considered as one of the best VPNs for Portugal.
-That’s largely because of the strong feature set and user-friendly pricing.
+That’s largely because of the strong feature set and consumer-friendly pricing.

-Surfshark offers military-grade encryption and tunneling protocols.
+Surfshark offers military-grade encryption and strong tunneling protocols.
 It also comes with a kill switch, an adblocker, a whitelister (split tunneling), and MultiHop, which is like adding a layer of armor on top of your existing layer of armor.
 Surfshark’s leak protection works just fine – no IP, DNS, or WebRTC vulnerabilities for somebody to take advantage of.

 Then there’s their no-logs policy, plus no obligatory data retention laws from the British Virgin Islands.
 Surfshark also has a zero-knowledge DNS network.
 All that leads to a simple conclusion – this VPN truly protects you.